d3vilh/xray-cloud/README.md

 Here how Realty Configuration looks like:

 <img src="https://raw.githubusercontent.com/d3vilh/raspberry-gateway/master/images/XRAY-Realty-Config1.png" alt="Raspberry Realty Configuration 1" width="300" border="0" /><br><img src="https://raw.githubusercontent.com/d3vilh/raspberry-gateway/master/images/XRAY-Realty-Config2.png" alt="Raspberry Realty Configuration 2" width="300" border="0" />

 This is what you'll have as a result of our configuration:

 <img src="https://raw.githubusercontent.com/d3vilh/raspberry-gateway/master/images/XRAY-Inbounds1.png" alt="Raspberry Configured XRAY Inbounds" width="900" border="0" />

-## AWS Security Group Configuration
+## Firewal Security Group Configuration

 Based on the ports you've configured in Xray Inbounds, you have to allow inbound traffic on ports `443`, `2098` (if you'll use subscriptions), `<YOUR-NEW-UI-PORT>` and `other` Inbound ports, if you are using it.

 ## Additional Options.
 Under `Pannel Settings` > `Xray Configuration` you can find some additional options.
 Such as block BitTorrent traffic for your Clients or enable Ads Blocking or Family-Friendly for them.
 You can block connections to specific countries from the list like China, Russia, etc.
-In addition you can setup Xray Telegram Bot which will help you to manage your Xray Server via Telegram.
+In addition you can setup Telegram Bot which will help to manage your Xray Server via Telegram.

 # Xray Clients
 Here is the list of Clients you can use with Xray Server.